Prayers by St. Ignatius and Others

 Prayer to Know God’s Will by St. Ignatius

-Prayer of a First Jesuit by Blessed Peter Faber, SJ, from his Memoriale
+Prayer of a First Jesuit by St. Peter Faber, SJ, from his Memoriale

-Wash Me With Your Precious Blood by Peter Canisius, SJ
+Wash Me With Your Precious Blood by St. Peter Canisius, SJ

 Prayers by Jesuits